knightshade-aqua/husky_setup/README.md

 * Add setup to the source on terminal startup
       ` echo 'source ~/catkin_ws/devel/setup.bash'>>~/.bashrc source ~/.bashrc `
 * **Note:** If you get errors in Spinnaker.h library, follow the Spinnaker library installation section given below
+* Once the build is complete run the following command: `rosrun husky_bringup install`.
+Follow the on screen instructions.
+Restart the jetson.
+* The COMM light on the jetson should turn green.
+If it is not green run the command: `sudo journalctl -u ros`.
+It should give some hint of the error.

 # Debugging serial cable connections issues between husky robot and zed box jetson xavier NX